State of Wisconsin |

 Verify changes in medical expenses reported by the food unit during the certification period if they are from a new source, the total amount of previously verified medical expenses has changed by more than $25, or the information is questionable.

 Do not act on changes reported by a source other than the food unit, which require contacting the food unit for verification.
-Only act on changes in medical expenses that are reported by a source other than the food unit if those changes are verified upon receipt and do not require contact with the food unit.
+Act on changes that do not require any additional verification or contact with the food unit.

 Example 7 | Edith, a disabled FoodShare member, provided proof of her $200 monthly prescription costs from her pharmacy at application.
-In the third month of her FoodShare certification period, she reports that she was hospitalized last month and now has a $1,300 obligation for a hospital bill.
-Edith and her IM worker agree that this bill will be averaged over the remaining months in Edith’s FoodShare certification.
-Edith’s IM worker explains that in order to receive the deduction for this new medical expense, verification is required.
+In the third month of her 36-month FoodShare certification period, she reports that she was hospitalized last month and now has a $1,300 obligation for a hospital bill.
+Because it is the best benefit to Edith, the bill will be averaged over 9 months, the remainder of the first 12 months of her FoodShare certification.
+To receive the deduction for this new medical expense, verification is required.
 If verification is not provided, only the $200 deduction is allowed. |

 Example 8 | Mario, an elderly FoodShare member, reported and provided proof of his $90 monthly prescription costs at his most recent FoodShare renewal in December.
 In March, he reports that his prescription costs have increased to $114 per month.
-The IM worker updates his case and does not require verification of the increased medical expense because the total medical expenses did not change by more than $25. |
+The additional amount is budgeted and does not require verification of the increased medical expense because the total medical expenses did not change by more than $25. |

-Violet, a disabled FoodShare member, is eligible for home and community-based waivers as a Group B participant.
+Example 9 | Violet, a disabled FoodShare member, is eligible for home and community-based waivers as a Group B participant.
 At application, Violet reports and provides proof of a recurring monthly medical expense for FoodShare.
-In the fifth month of her certification period, Violet’s IM worker receives notice from the Aging and Disability Resource Center (ADRC) of a medical/remedial cost for her Group B Waiver cost share calculation.
-For FoodShare purposes, this change is not considered verified upon receipt.
+In the fifth month of her certification period, the Aging and Disability Resource Center (ADRC) submits a medical/remedial cost for her Group B Waiver cost share calculation to the IM agency.
+For FoodShare purposes, this change is not considered verified upon receipt and verification is requested before action is taken.
 If the care manager had provided verification of the medical/remedial expense, the verification could be used as a FoodShare expense at the time the change was reported.
-The new FoodShare expense amount is allowed as a medical expense and is used in the benefit calculation. |
+The new FoodShare expense amount is allowed as a medical expense and is used in the benefit calculation.
+If Violet reported the medical/remedial expense, the expense would be added to the case and a request verification sent. |

 7 CFR 273.2(f)(8)(i)(A)